AlexandruClaudiu/AndroidFinalProject/README.md

 - The main app is based on a navigation drawer
 - The list of trips(the 3rd image) uses a Recycler View and the items are made with CardView
 - We can press the FAB button to add a new item
-- We can also long press on each item and an Edit view is opened
+- We can also long press on each item and an Edit page is opened
 <p>
     <img src="https://i.imgur.com/oKsVRCu.png" width="220" height="500" />
     <img src="https://i.imgur.com/Iak1oPC.png" width="220" height="500" />